Conflict Resolution

 Resolved conflicts are logged for audit purposes:

-- Resolution method recorded
+- Resolution method recorded (keep local, keep remote, or auto-merge)

 - Timestamp of resolution